sodadata/docs/soda-agent/deploy-azure.md

 There are two ways to create a cluster:
 1. [create a regular AKS cluster](#create-a-regular-cluster)
-2. [create a virtual, nodes-based cluster](#create-a-virtual-cluster) which permits Azure to automatically schedule pods as Azure Container Instances (ACIs) in the background; <a href="https://learn.microsoft.com/en-us/azure/aks/virtual-nodes-cli" target="_blank">read more</a>
+2. [create a virtual nodes-based cluster](#create-a-virtual-cluster) which permits Azure to automatically schedule pods as Azure Container Instances (ACIs) in the background; <a href="https://learn.microsoft.com/en-us/azure/aks/virtual-nodes-cli" target="_blank">read more</a>

 ### Create a regular cluster